MetaMask/SIPs/SIPS/sip-11.md

 This warning could be injected at any point where there are insights provided.

-### Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" written in uppercase in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt)

 ### MetaMask Integration

 The `severity` key is added to the return object to indicate the severity level of the content being returned to the extension.
 This will help trigger certain UI in the extension.
 Currently, a warning modal will be triggered for content with a severity level of `critical`.
 The modal will require a checkbox to be checked before the user can continue with the transaction.